zond/dipact/README.md

 A web client for [diplicity](https://github.com/zond/diplicity).

-The latest version is deployed at https://www.diplicity.com.
+The latest version stable version is deployed at https://www.diplicity.com.
+The latest improvements are released at beta.diplicity.com

 ## Develop